Education in India: Private schools (unaided)

 Most middle-class families send their children to private schools, mostly in their own city, but also at boarding schools.
 Private schools have been established since the British Rule in India and St George's School, Chennai is the oldest private school in India.
 At such schools, the medium of education is often English, but Hindi or the state's official language is also taught as a compulsory subject.
 Pre-school education is mostly limited to organised neighbourhood nursery schools with some organised chains.
 Montessori education is also popular, due to Maria Montessori's stay in India during World War II.
 In 2014, four of the top ten pre-schools in Chennai were Montessori.

 Many privately owned and managed schools carry the appellation "Public", such as the Delhi Public Schools, or Frank Anthony Public Schools.
 These are modelled after British public schools, which are a group of older, expensive and exclusive fee-paying private independent schools in England.

 Some studies claim private schools produce better academic results at lower costs per student compared to government schools, often due to different management practices and accountability structures.
 This is often attributed to factors such as better infrastructure, teacher accountability, and parental involvement.
 However, critics argue that private schools often exclude the poorest families, represent only a small portion of total schools, and have sometimes failed to comply with regulatory requirements.
 Research with children from the same family, in which one child attends private school and the other receives a government education, has found barely any difference in their attainment.
 Analysts suggest that the higher test scores in private schools largely reflect socioeconomic advantages, as these students often come from wealthier families.
 Such advantages often include access to educational resources, supportive home environments, and additional tutoring opportunities.

 In their favour, it has been pointed out that private schools cover the entire curriculum and offer extra-curricular activities such as science fairs, general knowledge, sports, music and drama.
-The pupil teacher ratios are much better in private schools (1:31 to 1:37 for government schools) and more teachers in private schools are female.
+The pupil teacher ratios are much better in private schools (1:31 whereas 1:37 for government schools) and more teachers in private schools are female.
 There is some disagreement over which system has better educated teachers.
 According to the latest DISE survey, the percentage of untrained teachers (para-teachers) is 54.91% in private, compared to 44.88% in government schools and only 2.32% teachers in unaided schools receive in-service training compared to 43.44% for government schools.
 The competition in the school market is intense, yet most schools make profit.

 However, the number of private schools in India is still low – the share of private institutions is 7% (with upper primary being 21% secondary 32% – source: fortress team research).
 Even the poorest often go to private schools despite the fact that government schools are free.
 A study found that 65% school-children in Hyderabad's slums attend private schools.